fred-ai-security/ai-security-assurance-labs/model-supply-chain/intake-workflow/intake-example.md

 Infected files: 0
 ```

-Detection of any infected file ends the intake process.
+Detection of any infected file results in immediate quarantine and suspension of the intake process pending investigation.

 ---

-## 5. Toolchain Verification (Sigcheck)
+## Step 5: Toolchain Verification (Sigcheck)

 Before trusting security tools, check their signatures: